debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 * packages containing binaries - they do nothing after installation
 * service packages - these ensure configuration and launching of the services
+* configuration-extension packages - they make sure some combinations of other packages are configured properly (see below)
 * interface packages - whenever an application depends on certain service being present, the package depends on a virtual interface package